SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 ### Expandable rows

 Allows expanding additional content for each row.
-We do **NOT recommend** showing nested tables inside the expanded rows; prefer using e.g. a [modal](/components/feedback/modal) instead if needed.
+We do **NOT recommend** showing nested tables inside the expanded rows.
+Prefer using e.g. a [modal](/components/feedback/modal) instead if needed.

 :component-example{name="ExpandableRows" layout="grow"}